Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Mod_26.md

 picoCTF{next_time_<REDACTED>}
 ```

-### Use the tr tool in Linux
+## Tr Tool Solution

-Alternatively, you can use the `tr` tool to "manually" do the decoding
+Finally, we can use the `tr` tool to "manually" do the decoding

 ```bash
 ┌──(kali㉿kali)-[~]